eProsima/Fast-DDS/UPGRADING.md

 ## Library management

-The below list expose the changes related to the package name, environment variables and other library usages.
+The below exposes exposes the changes related to the package name, environment variables and other library usages.

-* The package has been renamed from `fastrtps` to `fastdds`.
+* The CMake project has been renamed from `fastrtps` to `fastdds`.
 * XML profiles loading environment variable has been renamed to: `FASTDDS_DEFAULT_PROFILES_FILE`.
 * The configuration file that Fast DDS looks for to load the profiles has been renamed to `DEFAULT_FASTDDS_PROFILES.xml`.
-* XML Schema namespace in fastdds_profiles.xsd has been updated to http://www.eprosima.com.
+* XML Schema namespace in `fastdds_profiles.xsd` has been updated to http://www.eprosima.com.
 * CMake Windows file names have been changed:

     * fastdds.manifest.in